 If you’re interested in saving for your future, you’re already on the right track.
 Understanding the advantages of a savings account and how it can help you meet your money goals is the next step.

 Checking accounts vs. savings accounts

 If you’ve already got a checking account, opening a savings account might sound redundant.
 But once you understand the differences between a checking and savings account, you’ll see how these 2 types of accounts can help you reach your money goals in different ways.

 One of the main differences between checking and savings accounts is accessibility.1 A checking account is designed to keep your money handy for withdrawal or for everyday purchases using a debit card.
 This can be a good place to store your spending money and the cash you need on hand for bills, rent or mortgage payments.

 A savings account, on the other hand, is designed for saving instead of spending.
 It keeps your money a little less accessible so you’ll be motivated to save while keeping it in reach if you need it.
 While some savings accounts can be attached to debit cards or checks, they’re not typically used for everyday purchases like groceries and car washes.
-Some savings accounts even have limits of 6 withdrawals per month.
 When your money is in a savings account, you can’t easily spend it on everyday purchases just by swiping a card, which can help you save.